lssol/sound_database_explorer/README.md

-A small explorer for sounds DB created for a local Studio for a semester CS project.
+A small explorer for sounds DB created for a local Studio.

+This project was made in a few months during my computer science engineer studies.